Works ✏️ Vancouver

 The third reason has everything to do with The Lord of the Rings, yet came before I had even heard of Tolkien.

-That summer I revolted against the entire system — Heaven and Hell, priests and politicians, and all manner of golden-tongued liars and institutionalized fantasies.
+By the time I was 12, I’d revolted against the entire system — Heaven and Hell, priests and politicians, and all manner of golden-tongued liars and institutionalized fantasies.
 By 13 I was drinking, taking drugs, arguing with Saruman, and wondering if the departing Elves didn’t have a point.

-I doubt this trauma will ever leave me.
-Even when I’m a sixty-something codger, I suspect that the only way to bring my brain back together will be to imagine an infinite space, one so large that the fragments that exploded in every direction can be followed to the points at which they slow down, lose momentum, and stand still in outer space.
+I doubt this camp trauma will ever leave me.
+Even when I’m a sixty-something codger, I suspect that the only way to bring my brain back together would be to imagine an infinite space, one so large that the fragments that exploded in every direction can be followed to the points at which they slow down, lose momentum, and stand still in outer space.
+Then I would look around me and feel lost.
+I would look around me and wonder who to connect to.
+Who to trust, and how to forgive.
+How to redeem that image of Jesus I’d rejected so long ago.

 ✏️